aslepaugo/tmdb_api/README.md

 python make_own_db.py
 ```

-As a result file `MyFilmDB.json` will be placed near your script.
+As a result, file `MyFilmDB.json` will be placed near your script.

-Please note, only 1000 films records will be downloaded.
+Please note, that only 1000 records will be downloaded.

-After that we can go to the one of the next scripts either `search_in_db.py` or `find_similar.py`. _About them below_.
+After that, we can go to one of the next scripts either `search_in_db.py` or `find_similar.py`. _About them below_.

 ## search_in_db.py